bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-android-apps.md

 1. Go to the `Deploy to bitrise.io` step.
 2. In the `Notify: User Roles`, add the role so that only those get notified who have been granted with this role.
 Or fill out the `Notify: Emails` field with email addresses of the users you want to notify.
 Make sure you set those email addresses as [secret env vars](/builds/env-vars-secret-env-vars/)!
 These details can be also modified under `Notifications` if you click the `eye` icon next to your generated apk in the `APPS & ARTIFACTS` tab.

+### Deploying to marketplace

+If you add `Google Play Deploy` step to your workflow (after the `Sign APK` step), your signed apk will get uploaded to a marketplace of your choice.